DATASCI 185: Introduction to AI Applications

 Main takeaways

-• Impossibility theorem: You can’t satisfy all fairness criteria
+• The impossibility theorem: you cannot satisfy all fairness criteria at once

 …and that’s all for today! 🎉